 - 1. The most significant knowledge that all pupils should learn and remember from this unit or lesson. - 2.
-What knowledge this unit or lesson builds on. - 3.
-How and when this knowledge will be tested and revisited. - 4.
-What prior experiences this unit or lesson builds on. - 5.
-What is the key vocabulary that all pupils should understand, use and remember from this unit or lesson? - 6.
-How and when this key vocabulary will be tested and revisited. - 7.
-What is the key text which underpins this unit or lesson?
+Detailing how knowledge will be broken down into small sequential steps of learning. - 3.
+Children's prior learning and experiences: what knowledge this unit or lesson builds on. - 4.
+What planned deliberate practice will take place to support the retention of knowledge and build fluency. - 5.
+How and when this knowledge will be tested and revisited. - 6.
+What is the key vocabulary that all pupils should understand, use and remember from this unit or lesson?

-8. What is the relevance to our local community or our connecting classrooms project?
+- 7. How and when this key vocabulary will be tested and revisited. - 8.
+What is the key text which underpins this unit or lesson? - 9.
+What is the relevance to our local community or our connecting classrooms project?
+(Where applicable)